FAIRChemistry/datamodel_calibration/docs/data_model.md

 __conc_unit__* [`UnitDefinition`](#unitdefinition)

-- Concentration unit
+- Concentration unit.

 __signal__* `float`

-- Measured signals at a given concentration of the molecule
+- Measured signals at a given concentration of the molecule.

 ------

 ### CalibrationModel
-The CalibrationModel describes the calibration model which was fitted to the calibration data.
-The calibration model consists of the signal law and harbors the parameters of the calibration equation.
+The  describes the calibration model which was fitted to the calibration data.
+The calibration model consists of the signal law and parameters of the equation.
 The calibration range defines the concentration and signal bounds in which the calibration model is valid.

 __name__* `string`

-- Name of the calibration model
+- Name of the calibration model.

 __molecule_id__ `string`